-Students, teachers, or staff who have come into close, prolonged contact with a student or employee who is lab- confirmed to have COVID-19 will be asked to remain at home for 14 days.
+Students, teachers, or staff who have come into close, prolonged contact with a student or employee who is lab- confirmed to have COVID-19 will be asked to quarantine away from in-person school activities for up to 14 days depending on the date of exposure.
 Close contact is defined as:

 - Being directly exposed to infectious secretions such as being coughed on while not wearing a mask or face shield.